 Freeze Drying is a food preservation process that requires no chemicals or additives and effectively retains the nutritional value, color, flavor and cellular structure of the food.
 It is a process whereby frozen food is placed under a vacuum and water removed to make the raw food shelf-stable.
 If processed correctly, there is barely any difference between the original food and the rehydrated freeze dried food.
 Freeze drying takes advantage of the process called sublimation – water is turned from a solid phase (ice) into water vapor without ever entering the liquid phase.
 1) Food is frozen.
 2) Frozen food is placed on hollow shelves in the freeze-drier chamber.
 3) The chamber is sealed and a pump vacuums out the air to an atmospheric pressure much lower than that at sea level.
 4) The shelves are gently heated with hot oil to a pre-set and controlled temperature.
 5) Evaporative cooling keeps the actual product temperatures lower than the set point and retains nutrients (NOTE: hot oil never touches the food, it circulates inside the shelves).
 6) The low pressure in the chamber forces the ice to go directly into a gas phase; it never turns into water.
 7) The water vapor is vacuumed off and expelled.

 Ginger is made from the root of a ginger plant that has been peeled, dried, and powdered.
 Ginger is often used as a natural way to alleviate the symptoms of nausea, and it also possesses antioxidant properties.
 There is a wide range of benefits of ginger such as nausea, digestive problems, circulation and arthritis.
-Nausea caused during pregnancy or by travelling is one of the benefits of ginger root.
 Ginger is also known to have the ability to calm an upset stomach and to promote the flow of bile.
-Stomach cramps can be eased and circulation can also be improved.
-Ginger supports a healthy cardiovascular system by making platelets less sticky which in turn reduces circulatory problems.

 Ground Beef Bone is an excellent source of minerals, essential fatty acids, proteins, and enzymes.
 Bone contains calcium and phosphorus in the correct ratio and is the most bio-available source.
 It is also a significant source of Glucosamine and Chondroitin, naturally occurring compounds associated with joint health.